 The completion date for submission of a dissertation for examination will normally be extended by the period of leave approved.

 The minimum period of leave that can be requested is one (1) month.
 Multiple requests for leave may be submitted, however may only be approved up to a maximum of 12 months over the duration of candidature.

 Leave of absence will not be considered if you have not successfully completed any courses, or have failed to make satisfactory progress in your program of study.

 If approved, the status of the candidature will be amended to ‘cancelled’.
 Whilst candidature is cancelled, candidates are not entitled to access any university resources, including computing and supervision.

-It is the responsibility of the candidate to contact the Office of Research and Higher Degrees at least 10 working days prior to re-commencing their studies to enable their candidature to be re-instated.
+It is the responsibility of the candidate to contact the Office of Research Graduate Studies at least 10 working days prior to re-commencing their studies to enable their candidature to be re-instated.

 Candidates who fail to return to their studies following a period of approved leave may have their candidature cancelled.

 Changing mode of study

 If you wish to change from full-time to part-time candidature and vice versa you may apply to the Office of Research Graduate Studies on the Variation to Candidature request form Variation to Candidature request form (DOC41 KB) .
 Changes in mode of study require support from the principal supervisor and the relevant Faculty.

 The outcome of the request to change mode of study, including a revised submission date, will be notified to you in writing via your official university email address.